hbctraining/Intro-to-rnaseq-hpc-O2/lessons/04_loops_and_scripts.md

    wc -l $filename
  done
 ```

+Most simply, it writes to the terminal (`echo`) the name of the file and the number of lines (`wc -l`) for each files that end in `.fq` in the current directory.
+The output is almost identical to what we had before.

+In this case the list of files is specified using the asterisk wildcard: `*.fq`, i.e. all files that end in `.fq`.

+> **What else could we have used in place of the `ls *.fq`?**

+Then, we execute 2 commands between the `do` and `done`.
+With a loop, we execute these commands for each file at a time.
+Once the commands are executed for one file, the loop then executes the same commands on the next file in the list.

+Essentially, **the number of items in the list (variable name) == number of times the code will loop through**, in our case that is 2 times since we have 2 files in `~/unix_workshop/raw_fastq` that end in `.fq`, and these filenames are stored in the `filename` variable.

+It doesn't matter what variable name we use, but it is advisable to make it something more intuitive.
 In the long run, it's best to use a name that will help point out a variable's functionality, so your future self will understand what you are thinking now.

-Pretty simple and cool, huh?

 ### The `basename` command

 Before we get started on creating more complex scripts, we want to introduce you to a command that will be useful for future scripting.
-The `basename` command is used for extracting the base name of a file, which is accomplished using string splitting to strip the directory and any suffix from filenames.
+The `basename` command is used for extracting the base name of a file, which is accomplished using **string splitting to strip the directory and any suffix from filenames**.
 Let's try an example, by first moving back to your home directory:

 ```bash
 $ cd
 ```

-The we will run the `basename` command on one of the FASTQ files.
+Then we will run the `basename` command on one of the FASTQ files.
 Be sure to specify the path to the file:

 ```bash
 $ basename ~/unix_workshop/raw_fastq/Mov10_oe_1.subset.fq